Hemp & Why is This Amazing, Versatile Crop Not Allowed to be Grown in the USA? | Amoils.com

 Hemp oil (from the seeds) is used in cosmetics and body care products, nutritional supplements, food products and even in industry.
 High in essential fatty acids as well as gamma linolecic acid, hemp oil can be added to salads or in dressings.

 Hemp seed itself is actually not a seed but a fruit and extremely nutritious for humans and animals alike.
-The hemp seed is made up from 25% protein, 30% carbohydrates and 15% insoluble fiber and also contains calcium, magnesium, phosphorus, potassium and vitamin A. Hemp seed is the best vegetable source of the essential fatty acids, containing omega 3 linoleic acid (55%) and mega 6 linolenic acid (25%) in a close to perfect ratio as well as containing the rare nutrient gama linolenic acid.
+The hemp seed is made up from 25% protein, 30% carbohydrates and 15% insoluble fiber and also contains calcium, magnesium, phosphorus, potassium and vitamin A. Hemp seed is the best vegetable source of the essential fatty acids, containing omega 3 linolenic acid (55%) and mega 6 linolenic acid (25%) in a close to perfect ratio as well as containing the rare nutrient gama linolenic acid.
 Hemp seeds are good to eat and good for you.
 They can be eaten raw or used in cooking and baking for cookies, burgers, porridge, cakes, casseroles or even roasted and eaten whole (sometimes with garlic or tahini seasoning).

 Paper products from hemp